Skip to content

 The purpose of the handkerchief

-Handkerchief's roots go all the way back to the 15th century, when the use of handkerchief became more common.
-The handkerchief is said to have been with Richard II "for wiping his nose".
-At that ...
+The roots of the pocket square date back to the 1400s, when the use of pocket squares became more common.
+It is said that Richard II had a pocket square 'for wiping his nose.'
+At that time, the up...